tesfahunfola/my_personal_portfolio/README.md

-# Portfolio Website
+#My Portfolio Website

-This is a portfolio website \created using HTML, CSS, and JavaScript.
+This is a portfolio website created using HTML, CSS, and JavaScript.
 The website showcases my skills, services, and my work as a software engineering student and web developer.
 ## Table of Contents

 - [Introduction](#introduction)